hbf/akka-throttler/README.md

 Status
 ------
 Take a look at the [API][3] to see what is provided.

-Currently, the project only provides a timer-based implementation for a throttler, see [TimerBasedThrottler][2].
+Currently, the project only provides a timer-based implementation of a throttler, see [TimerBasedThrottler][2].
 As [described][2] in the class documentation, this throttler only provides weak guarantees.

 There are plans to add an implementation of a history-based throttler that provides stronger guarantees, like for example the [one][4] by Charles Cordingley.